 My role as an instructor extends to providing guidance and collaborative support as students navigate the processes of data discovery, analysis, and visualization.
 By emphasizing the procedures involved in data-informed decision-making and incorporating ongoing discussions about the why, when, and how of utilizing contextual data, I strive to equip students with practical, context-based data analysis experience.
 My overarching aim is to empower students to have firsthand experiences that contribute to their proficiency in data analytics while helping them circumvent the potential frustrations and challenges associated with programming, statistics, and the development of data-informed learning frameworks.
 Witnessing students utilize available data to address and interpret their own questions and concerns brings me immense satisfaction, as does supporting them in producing creative and critical work that integrates evidence-based adjustments to meet their needs.

 While fostering meaningful understanding is crucial, the ability to generalize new knowledge and insights is equally vital.
 This is particularly evident in my course for students without technical backgrounds who are learning to apply data-analytic technology and statistics, where the capacity to generalize current understandings to new situations is essential due to the rapidly evolving nature of technology.
-To cultivate this ability, I have designed the course to include three summative assessments that provide opportunities for students to practice self-regulation strategies that support generalization.
+To cultivate this ability, I have designed the course to include three summative assessments that provide opportunities for students to practice self-regulated learning strategies that support generalization.

 Furthermore, I employ constructivist scaffolding and guided discovery teaching strategies to facilitate the learning process.
 Prior to the first assignment, I engage students in explicit discussions about task analysis, process monitoring, work assessment, performance reflection, and the utilization of gathered information to inform future iterations.
 Initial assignments are highly structured, featuring specific questions, tasks, and discussions.
 As the course progresses, the learning experience evolves into collaborative work, with students undertaking similar but increasingly complex tasks.
 Following this initial guidance, students are granted the autonomy to work independently within their chosen subject areas to create cases they deem valuable.
-This comprehensive process not only provides students with meaningful practice in effectively integrating technology into teaching and learning environments but also bolsters their self-efficacy in technology use and data analytics, thereby enhancing the self-regulation skills that enable them to transfer the knowledge and content acquired in the course to future applications.
+This comprehensive process not only provides students with meaningful practice in effectively integrating technology into teaching and learning environments but also bolsters their self-efficacy in technology use and data analytics, thereby enhancing the self-regulated learning skills that enable them to transfer the knowledge and content acquired in the course to future applications.
 It is especially gratifying when students, long after completing the course, share with me how they have successfully incorporated the strategies they learned into their own practices.

 My commitment to fostering a safe and supportive learning environment is exemplified by my open communication with students and my encouragement of experimentation.
 In my classroom, failure is not only accepted but viewed as a valuable learning opportunity, and risk-taking is actively encouraged.
 I invite students to offer constructive critiques of the data analytics cases used in previous lessons and to collaborate on identifying areas for improvement.
 This practice promotes self-regulated learning by empowering students to constructively acknowledge, analyze, and learn from their experiences.